CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/18-monitor-hub.md

 In this lab, you learned how to:

-- Created and manage a lakehouse in Microsoft Fabric.
+- Created a lakehouse

-- Ingested data into a lakehouse using a Dataflow Gen2.
+- Created and monitored a Dataflow

-- Queried lakehouse data using a Spark notebook.
+- Created and monitor a Spark notebook

-- Monitored and tracked activity execution history through the monitoring hub.
+- Monitored history for an item

-- Applied filters and customized columns to optimize the monitoring experience.
+- Customized monitoring hub views

 ## You have successfully completed the lab.
 Click on Next >> to procced with next Lab.